 UT-Austin’s Yield Rate

-UT-Austin’s yield rate was 46% last year.
-To compare this school to other elite public flagship institutions, UNC-Chapel Hill (43%), UGA (41%), and UVA (40%) are all in the same ballpark.
+UT-Austin’s yield rate was 48% last year.
+To compare this school to other elite public flagship institutions, UNC-Chapel Hill, UGA, and UVA are all in the same ballpark.

 How UT-Austin Rates Applicants

-There are a whopping 15 factors that UT-Austin ranks as being “considered” to their admissions process including rigor of secondary school record, class rank, GPA, standardized test scores, essays, recommendations, talent/ability, character/personal qualities, extracurricular activities, volunteer experience, work experience, racial/ethnic status, first-generation status, geographical residence, and state residency.
+There are a whopping 15 factors that UT-Austin ranks as being “considered” in their admissions process including the rigor of one’s secondary school record, class rank, GPA, standardized test scores, essays, recommendations, talent/ability, character/personal qualities, extracurricular activities, volunteer experience, work experience, racial/ethnic status, first-generation status, geographical residence, and state residency.

 In the admissions office’s own words: “The Office of Admissions uses an individualized, holistic review process to consider each completed freshman application.
 Applications from students who qualify for automatic admission are reviewed to determine admission to specific colleges, schools and majors.
 Applications from students who are not eligible for automatic admission are reviewed to determine admissibility and to make decisions about admission to specific colleges, schools and majors.”